-All three members of the Queensland Labor Government whose electorates cover the Cairns Local Government Area (the Hon Craig Crawford MP, the Hon Curtis Pitt MP and Michael Healy MP) have confirmed their support for the project.
-The Hon Warren Entsch MP, Federal Member for Leichhardt has also expressed his support for the project as has Shane Knuth MP, whose State electorate of Hill also encompasses a portion of the Cairns Local Government Area.
+The Hon Warren Entsch MP, Federal Member for Leichhardt, has expressed his support for the project, as have all three members of the Queensland Labor Government whose electorates cover the Cairns Local Government Area (the Hon Craig Crawford MP, the Hon Curtis Pitt MP and Michael Healy MP) and Shane Knuth MP, whose State electorate of Hill also encompasses a portion of the Cairns Local Government Area.
 Refer Appendix 3 for copies of letters of support in this regard.

-The key stakeholder organisations set out in the diagram below have also formally confirmed their support for the project.
+The key stakeholder organisations set out below have also formally confirmed their support for the project.